chemerisuk/cordova-plugin-firebase-analytics/README.md

     cordova plugin add cordova-plugin-firebase-analytics --save

+If you need to set a specific dependency version on Android then use variable `FIREBASE_VERSION`.

 Plugin depends on [cordova-support-google-services](https://github.com/chemerisuk/cordova-support-google-services) for setting up google services properly.
 Please read the [README](https://github.com/chemerisuk/cordova-support-google-services/blob/master/README.md) carefully in order to avoid common issues with a project configuration.

 NOTE: on iOS in order to collect demographic, age, gender data etc. you should additionally [include `AdSupport.framework`](https://firebase.google.com/support/guides/analytics-adsupport) into your project.